mitchellh/radar/docs/user_guide.md

 a `rescue`), Radar will catch your exception and report it just prior to crashing.

+### Framework Integration

+Radar provides framework integration out of the box for Rack, Rails 3, and Sinatra.
+These all require little or no extra configuration to your Radar applications.

+For more information on framework integration, see the [framework integration section](#__toc__section33).

 ## Terminology

 Although you've already seen a basic example, I think its a good idea to